Name Profile

 Webb, Cyril Ernest

 Webb, Cyril Ernest Private 12928, 1st Battalion, Northamptonshire Regiment.
-Died in France Wednesday, 1st January, 1919 aged about 23.
+Died in France Wednesday, 1st January, 1919 aged 23.
 Born Moreton-in-Marsh, Gloucester, he enlisted in Northampton in August 1918.
 Son of Joseph (James) and Maria Webb, of 27, Rickard Street, Far Cotton, Northampton.
 He was one of five brothers serving, two were killed and the others wounded.
 He had already been wounded in the thigh on May 9th 1915 when the Battalion was in trenches in an orchard midway between Petillon and Rouges Blancs.
 Regimental history records of an attack at this time - “men fell in dozens, but in spite of heavy losses the survivors gallantly pressed forward”.

 Buried Perreuse Chateau Franco-British Cemetery, France 1.
 C. 45.